tikalk/fuze-boilerplate/README.md

 ## Step 4
 Integrate between the modules to work as one.
+- Configure the shell
+- Configure the new routes
+- Disable "unknown" routes on legacy modules
+- Enable shared runtime between the modules
+- And more...

+### Micro-fronts development requirements and planning
+- Know your project.
+There are obstacles towards the full integration.
+- Enable CORS for your dev-servers.
+Microfronts assumes you are working with "friendly-frames", meaning CORS enabling is crutial.
+For deployment there are various approaches, this will be discussed in the fuze.
+- Be familiar with your current routing mechanism.
+Some routers enforces prefixes, or provide default fallback to a specific route.
+This should be handled.
+In this demo we will deal with the "legacy" app's router and enable it to work with other modules.
+- Build and deployment.
+Every project needs it's own practice.
+Projects can be deployed on multiple servers and accessed via reversed-proxy, or be deployed on same endpoint with different folder prefixes.
+All apply.
+- Plan your routes, how your screens should look for each of them.
+Some may have only 1 visible module at a time, some can be displayed side-by-side with full integration.
+Prepare your basic blueprints before we start working on your project.
+- Refactoring: Some services can be easily refactored as a common code.
+Some can be provided and shared between modules at runtime.
+The best practice is to pull business-logic out of the framework, but this can be done step-by-step.
+The idea is to go forward while adding new features and choose which refactors can be dealt later, or not at all.

 ## Step 5...
 Add more modules with different frameworks.